debragail/api_doc/source/protocols/ev-charging/index.html.md

 The communication protocol for electric vehicle charging describes the format of a request for a charging service (`need`), and the response sent by a charging provider (`bid`).

-For example, an electric vehicle might search for charging stations within 1 km of a given coordinate that support a Tesla supercharger plug, and also have restrooms.
+For example, an electric vehicle might search for charging stations within 1 km of the given coordinates that support a Tesla supercharger plug, and also have restrooms.

 > Need